stuartherbert/putting-ansible-to-work/first-playbook.md

 # Your First Playbook

 For your first playbook, we're going to automate installing [Curl](http://curl.haxx.se/) onto your computer.
-This is a trivial example, which we'll build on in later chapters.
+Although it is a simple example, to build it you're going to perform many of the tasks that you need to master to work with Ansible.

 Rather than download a ready-made example repo, I want you to create your first playbook by hand, by following the instructions below.
 Doing so will help you learn what goes where.
 (It's fine to cut and paste to avoid typing errors, btw.)

-## Create A Skeleton Playbook Repo
+## Create Your First Playbook Repo

 Throughout these examples, I'm assuming that you're storing your playbook repo in `~/ansible-playbooks`.
 If you decide to create it somewhere else, you'll need to adjust the examples accordingly.

-### Create A Structure
+### 1. Create The Structure

 The first thing you need to do is to create a folder structure to store your playbook in.